pcruiher08/SentimentAnalysis/README.md

 # SentimentAnalysis

-Natural language processing python system in charge of categorize comments made in different media as positive or negative.
-The method used consisted of a voting system between the distinct models to calculate the sentiment analysis.
+A natural language processing system in charge of categorizing comments made in different social media as positive or negative.
+The method used consisted of a voting system of different models to make sentiment analysis predictions.
 The methods used to classify are:
 - Naive Bayes (NLTK)
 - Bernoulli Naive Bayes (SKLearn)